DHTMLX/docs-diagram/docs/api/data_collection/getitem_method.md

 ### Description

-@short: returns the object of an item by its id
+@short: Returns the object of an item by its id

 ### Usage